chrschy/chrschy/README.md

 ## Hi there :partying_face:

-I am Christopher, currently working as a data scientist at [Evonik Digital GmbH](https://digital.evonik.com/).
+I am Christopher, currently working as a data scientist at Bayer Crop Science.
 I have 5+ years experience in machine learning research and enjoy solving challenging problems using the Python ML stack and everyone's favourite deep learning frameworks.

 ### :microscope: Interests